vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/tutorial.md

 ## Building a site

-After you have initially configured the project, you can use the `yarn run docs:build` command to output the build result to the dist folder.
+After you have initially configured the project, you can use the `npm run docs:build` command to output the build result to the dist folder.

 You can deploy the contents of the folder to the server of your site.
 The easiest way is to upload to GitHub and serve with GitHub Pages.